Easy3D-Labels: Supervising Semantic Occupancy Estimation with 3D Pseudo-Labels for Automotive Perception: Literature Review

-More recently, the use of 3D pseudo-labels has gained attention, which aligns with the space in which final predictions are made.
-A notable example is AGO \cite{ago}, which combines Grounded-SAM \cite{grounded_sam} with LiDAR point cloud data, utilizing multi-frame aggregation, point cloud ray casting, and semantic voting to generate richer labels for training.
-However, this approach necessitates equipping the vehicle with a LiDAR sensor, which introduces significant cost and complexity, including the need for careful synchronization with the camera system.
+More recently, the use of 3D pseudo-labels has gained attention, which aligns with the space in which final estimations are made.
+A notable example is AGO \cite{li2025ago}, which combines Grounded-SAM \cite{ren2024grounded} with LiDAR point cloud data, utilizing multi-frame aggregation, point cloud ray casting, and semantic voting to generate richer labels for training.
+However, this approach necessitates equipping the vehicle with a LiDAR sensor, which introduces high cost and complexity, including the need for careful synchronization with the camera system.
 Additionally, the output generated by the aforementioned AutoOcc can be considered a form of 3D pseudo-labels.

-Our approach to 3D pseudo-label generation does not rely on LiDAR data and instead combines Metric3Dv2 \cite{metric3dv2} with Grounded-SAM \cite{grounded_sam, grounding_dino, sam} to produce 3D pseudo-ground-truth labels.
-Metric3Dv2 is selected for its reliable depth estimation across different camera views, while Grounded-SAM is utilized for its high-quality semantic segmentation.
-The generated labels undergo further refinement through techniques such as outlier removal, occupancy thresholding, and temporal aggregation.
-These 3D pseudo-labels enable models to learn more effective scene representations, particularly when evaluated over the full voxel grid, a setting that has not been thoroughly investigated in prior work.
+Our proposed method, Easy3D-Labels, does not rely on LiDAR and instead combines Metric3Dv2 \cite{hu2024metric3d} for depth estimation with Grounded-SAM \cite{ren2024grounded} for semantic segmentation to generate 3D pseudo-ground-truth labels.
+These labels are further refined through outlier removal, occupancy thresholding, and temporal aggregation, enabling models to learn a more holistic scene representation.